It is hard for many PhD students to make a good planning. I would like to give you some tips to help you.

 The rest of the time will be filled with unexpected events and normal things in life; a colleague who walks in for a chat, the meeting that takes longer than planned, the trouble you are having doing a specific project.

-2. Are you clear about the tasks you have to do and how these tasks are maybe related to each other?
+2. Are you clear about the tasks you have to do and how these tasks are maybe related to one another?

 Picture that for yourself.
 Break down bigger tasks into smaller ones.
-For example you can split up writing an article in the following parts:
+For example, you can split up writing an article into the following parts:

 – summarize your literature

 – create lists